Sie können diesen Artikel auch auf Deutsch (German) lesen.

 - “I will warm up by getting a drink and then maybe start talking to other people that are by themselves”.

 In this case, it might make sense to award a high score (say 20 points) for “introvert” to whoever answers with “..stand in the corner” – but award 5 points for “introvert” and maybe 10 points for “extrovert” for the third answer choice.

-TryInteract does a good job allowing you to select multiple answer options, plus map a single answers to multiple results.
+TryInteract does a good job of allowing you to select multiple answer options, plus map a single answer to multiple results.
 This will suit fairly simple use cases.

 However, it’s really hard to create professional personality tests due to the lack of a sliding scale; it’s doesn’t account for life’s many shades of grey